 Friday, September 2: Magic in the Ancient World: discussion and tour of the Penn Museum’s special exhibit at the University of Pennsylvania

-Friday, October 28: Special guest, Dr. Eugene McCarraher on “disenchantment” in the modern world at Villanova University
+Friday, October 28: Enchantments of Mammon: Special guest, Dr. Eugene McCarraher on the enchantments of mammon / modern capitalism at Villanova University

-Friday, December 2: Special guest, Dr. Jeffrey Dill on disenchantment in the modern academy at Eastern University
+Friday, December 2: (Dis)enchanted Reading?: Special guest, Dr. Jeffrey Dill on disenchantment in the modern academy and literature at Eastern University

-Friday, February 24: Special guests, Dr. Joshua Schrier (Chemistry, Haverford) and Dr. Marisa March (Physics, UPenn) on science’s role in enchanting and disenchanting the modern world at Haverford College
+Friday, February 24: Enchantments of Modern Science: Special guests, Dr. Joshua Schrier (Chemistry, Haverford) and Dr. Marisa March (Physics, UPenn) on science’s role in enchanting and disenchanting the modern world at Haverford College

 Friday, March 24: Conversions: a discussion of Augustine’s Confessions and conversion in the Western Tradition, with Special guests, Dr. Phillip Cary (Eastern University) and Dr. Erika Kidd (University of St. Thomas and current invited fellow at the Augustinian Institute at Villanova University)